Understanding Cherry Wood: Characteristics, Uses, and More

 When you look at cutting boards and boat interiors made of cherry lumber, it’s not uncommon to see color variations.
 You may not know, but cherry has lighter-colored sapwood and darker heartwood.

 While you can always have it stained, wood furniture and lumber enthusiasts focus more on darker-colored heartwood.
-However, it’s a no-brainer that some lumber pieces may include sapwood elements.
+But let’s be real, it’s almost inevitable that some pieces will include elements of sapwood as well.

 Is it Hardwood or Softwood?